marmelab/ArcheoloGit/README.md

 You can see the details of a file by hovering the mouse.

 If there is too many elements and the graph is not usable, you can change the max depth and then browse the file tree.
 To go inside a folder, simply click on it.
-To go back to its parent, click on the `Back` button or press the left direction key.
+To go back to its parent or to the previous view, use the browser's back button.